 - 4.154 Food and drink outlets and entertainment uses can also result in harmful impacts in terms of noise and disturbance, litter, anti-social behaviour and crime, both through the activities associated with their use and also by providing a focal point for informal gathering.
 In some circumstances they can also have an undermining impact on the achievement of broader health and wellbeing objectives. - 4.155 In line with the aim of supporting the ongoing vitality and viability of existing Centres, and in view of the negative impacts that can arise from food and drink, and entertainment venues, proposals for such uses will not usually be supported outside established Centres. - 4.156 The NPPG refers to and provides a link to the 'Healthy people, healthy place briefing; Obesity and the environment regulating the growth of fast food outlets' (Public Health England March 2014).
 This briefing outlines actions available to Local Authorities in tackling obesity through the regulation of fast food outlets such as restricting their development close to schools.
 This is also supported by NICE public health guidance 'Prevention of Cardiovascular Disease' (June 2010) which recommends that planning authorities should set limits for the number of takeaways and other food outlets in a given area with directives to specify the distance from schools. - 4.157 The density of fast food outlets in Nottingham is high relative to many other local authorities in England, Nottingham being ranked 41st out of 324 local authorities for fast food outlet density (Public Health England).
 Two thirds of the City's schools have a fast food outlet within 400 metres, with the average number within this radius being 5 outlets.
 The Children and Young People's Health Benchmarking Tool (2013/14) found that 37.8% of 10 to 11 year olds in Nottingham were obese compared to the English average of 32.2%.
-Furthermore, there is research evidence of a relationship between obesity and low fruit and vegetable intake, and the distribution of fast food outlets. - 4.158 In addition to compliance with the other criteria within the policy, proposals for A5 takeaway uses will therefore not be supported outside established Centres if they are located within 400 metres of a school, unless it is clearly demonstrated that the proposal will not have a negative impact on health and wellbeing. - 4.159 In implementing the Policy, the distance of 400m within criterion g) is taken to be the distance from the nearest pedestrian entrance of a school to the main entrance of a proposed hot food takeaway.
+Nottingham has one of the highest numbers of hot food takeaways in the country.
+Nottingham is within the top quartile of all English Districts with 111 hot food takeaways for every 100,000 people compared to 88 for England and 74 for the East Midlands (2011).
+Data from the National Child Measurement Programme 2014/15 (Public Health England) shows that Nottingham has the highest percentage of overweight and/or obese children across all age groups.
+Taking Year 6 as an example, the percentage of children in Nottingham age 10-11 classified as overweight or obese is 37.9%, compared to 32.4% for the East Midlands and 33.2% in England.
+Furthermore, there is research evidence of a relationship between obesity and low fruit and vegetable intake, and the distribution of fast food outlets. - 4.158 In addition to compliance with the other criteria within the policy, proposals for A5 takeaway uses will therefore not be supported outside established Centres if they are located within 400 metres of a secondary school, unless it is clearly demonstrated that the proposal will not have a negative impact on health and wellbeing.
+This might include, for example, hours of operation which avoid those times when secondary school age children are most likely to visit hot food takeaways. - 4.159 In implementing the Policy, the distance of 400m within criterion g) is taken to be the distance from the nearest pedestrian entrance of a secondary school to the main entrance of a proposed hot food takeaway.
 A distance of 400m is considered to be representative of easy walking distance from a school and equates to the widely accepted distance used in considering acceptability of walking distances to local bus stops.